British House of Lords Committee Holds Hearing on Artsakh

 Ahead of the hearing, the ANC-UK had sent briefings to be distributed to the committee members on war crimes, ethnic cleansing and genocide, destruction of cultural and religious heritage and POWs and illegal abductees.

-The ANC-UK also asked Luis Moreno Ocampo, Lemkin Institute, the Tatoyan Foundation, the Etchmiadzin, HART and Global Witness to submit reports to the committee ahead of the session.
+The ANC-UK also asked Luis Moreno Ocampo, the Lemkin Institute, Tatoyan Foundation, Etchmiadzin, HART and Global Witness to submit reports to the committee ahead of the session.